BradleyA/git-TEST-commit-automation/hooks/README.md

     ├── setup-git-TEST-cases.sh
     └── uninstall-git-TEST-cases.sh>

 **hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
 Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository.
+A symbolic link from \<REPOSITORY-NAME>/.git/hooks to this hooks directory that are managed in this repository using [markit](https://github.com/BradleyA/markit/blob/master/README.md).

 Place the expected results from the test case into a file with the same test case name but add '.expected' ('dot'expected).
 Pipe the output from the test case into a file with the same name but add '.test-case-output'.